Fan distributions via Tverberg partitions and Gale duality: Distributions by a Single Fan

 \section{Distributions by a Single Fan}

-We now prove our distribution results for a single fan.
-Each of these follows by applying Gale duality to the linear versions of associated topological Tverberg-type theorem.
-We defer the proof of the near optimality of Theorem of the real case of Theorem~\ref{thm:Dolnikov}) Section~\ref{sec:optimal}.
-Analogous remarks apply to the complex case of Theorem~\ref{thm:complex equidistribute} when $r=2$.
+In this section we prove our distribution results for a single fan, each of which follows by applying Gale duality to the linear version of an associated topological Tverberg-type theorem.

-\subsection{Proof of Theorems~\ref{thm:real equidistribute},~\ref{thm:complex equidistribute}, and ~\ref{thm:Dolnikov}}
+\subsection{Proof of Theorems~\ref{thm:real equidistribute} and ~\ref{thm:complex equidistribute}}

 We begin by proving our equidistribution results for a single fan, which are a special case of Theorem~\ref{thm:Dolnikov}.